nodeus/png-color-counter/README.md

 Usage:
 -----------------------------------------------------------------
-run from command line "color-counter.exe dream.png" or from .bat file delete all generated .png files after each run
+run from command line "color-counter.exe dream.png" or from .bat file delete all generated .png and .txt files after each run
 -----------------------------------------------------------------

-image color counter by nodeus Â©2018
+image colors counter by nodeus ©2018-2020
 e-mail: nodeus@retroscene.org